 Sorata Arisugawa from X1999 decides to protect Arashi Kishuu with his life, immediately when he meets her for the first time.
 This is justified because Sora knows that he is fated to die for a woman.
 And the reason why he chooses Arashi is because he wants to die for a beautiful girl.
 Though he actually does fall for Arashi's actual person when he gets to know her, and she falls in love with him as well.It happens both in the anime movie and in the anime series while the manga is never finish but implied to be going the same way.

 Shu from Now and Then, Here and There starts the series by talking to a blue-haired girl he barely even knows, then spends the rest of the series paying for it.

 Renton Thurston from Eureka Seven has this in spades.
 He joined on an outlaw ship with a crew that constantly abuses him for the sake of a girl he had just met.
-Then to make it even worse she has jealousy issues not over him but the fact that he pilots Her mech.
-Then on top of that she shows very little romantic interest in him at all for about the first twenty episodes and admits to using him for the mecha.
+Then, she has jealousy issues not over him but the fact that he pilots Her mech.
+Then on top of that she shows little romantic interest in him at all for about the first twenty episodes and admits to using him for the mecha.
 What does Renton do about this?
 Sulk about how he wants to continue to protect this girl and continue to take abuse.
-It is more pathetic than heartwarming.

 Tokaku from Akuma No Riddle is a high-school assassin who's pretty quick to risk death and openly declare her intentions to a room full of fellow killers to protect a girl she's only recently met.